Adam Stewart (business executive): Early life

 Stewart was born on January 27, 1981, in Kingston, Jamaica, the same year that his father, Gordon "Butch" Stewart purchased his first hotel and launched the Sandals Resorts chain.

-Stewart was raised in Jamaica and graduated from Florida International University’s Hospitality Management Program in Miami, Florida.
+Stewart was raised in Jamaica.
+He attended high school at St. Andrew's School in Boca Raton where he met his late wife, Jill.
+He graduated from Florida International University’s Hospitality Management Program in Miami, Florida.

 Sandals Resort International

-During his tenure as chief executive officer, SRI has witnessed the launch of Grand Pineapple Beach Resorts in Jamaica and Antigua in 2008, the addition of the Italian and Key West Villages at the company's flagship Beaches Turks & Caicos Resort Villages & Spa, and the launch of Sandals Emerald Bay in the Bahamas, a 245-room resort with a 150-slip marina and Greg Norman golf course, in February 2010.
+Stewart was appointed chief executive officer, of Sandals Resorts International in 2006 and deputy chairman in 2009.
+Under his leadership, SRI has witnessed the addition of the Italian and Key West Villages at the company's flagship Beaches Turks & Caicos Resort Villages & Spa, and the launch of Sandals Emerald Bay in the Bahamas, a 245-room resort with a 150-slip marina and Greg Norman golf course, in February 2010.

-In November 2013, SRI opened their first resort in Barbados, Sandals Barbados, as well as announcing plans to build a Beaches Resort in the island in 2014.

-In December 2013, the company's opened their first resort in Grenada, Sandals LaSource Grenada.
+In 2013, SRI opened two Resorts in new island locations: Sandals Barbados and Sandals La Source Grenada.

 In August 2016, Stewart was conferred upon the Order of Distinction (Commander Class) for outstanding service to tourism and the hotel sector.

-In January 2021, Stewart became chairman of SRI upon the death of his father, Gordon "Butch" Stewart.
+In December 2017, SRI opened Sandals Royal Barbados.

+In June 2022, Sandals opened its 16th resort in Curaçao, Sandals Royal Curaçao, followed by the reopening and modernization of Sandals Dunn’s River in 2023.
+SRI announced plans to expand to the island of Saint Vincent and the Grenadines in Spring 2024.

 Island Routes Adventure Tours

-In 2011, Stewart launched Island Routes Adventure Tours, offering excursions throughout the region.
+In 2009, Stewart launched Island Routes Adventure Tours, offering excursions throughout the region.

 Island Routes has since grown from a small island outpost to a multiple World Travel Award-winning company of 200 people offering hundreds of adventures in 12 islands with the enviable title of the Caribbean's leading Tour Company in just three years.

+In 2023, Island Routes was named the ‘World’s Leading Caribbean Adventure Tour Company’ by the World Travel Awards for the twelfth consecutive year.

 The ATL Group

-In August 2009, Adam Stewart was appointed as CEO and Deputy Chairman of the family-owned ATL Group comprising the Jamaica Observer, and ATL Appliance Traders, a chain of domestic and commercial appliance outlets combining distributorship of electronic brands in Jamaica.
+In August 2009, Adam Stewart was appointed as CEO and deputy chairman of the family-owned ATL Group comprising the Jamaica Observer, and ATL Appliance Traders, a chain of domestic and commercial appliance outlets combining distributorship of electronic brands in Jamaica.

+In June 2023, ATL Automotive was named Regional Master Dealer for ‘Build Your Dreams’ new energy vehicles, obtaining sale and aftersale rights in Jamaica, and a regional management role in 8 other countries throughout the Caribbean.

+He was appointed to the position of executive chairman of ATL group in 2021.